Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

 determining the outcome of delinquency, what’s important is the value of each variable in relation to the other values of that same variable.
-Thus we transform features 1 to 4 into individual normal distributions and re-assign the value of each variable with their z-score within their respective distributions.
+Thus we transform features 1 to 4 into individual normal distributions and re-assign the value of each variable as their z-score within their respective distributions.

 That is to say, we **Normalize** or **Standardize** the data.